JUSTIFICATION & SANCTIFICATION

 Saving faith is an active faith on our part.
 Belief and knowledge are not enough to render us just.
 Doing good works in charity and grace completes our faith making it beneficial to our souls.
 Our spiritual sacrifices and charitable acts of self-denial, whereby we substitute our selfish desires for what God wills and subdue our inordinate love of self for the sake of God’s love and goodness, confer merit on us because they are the result of His grace.
 God declares us just because that is how he has intended to truly make us, provided we are responsive in a genuine spirit of conversion and invite the Holy Spirit to work in us.

-fallen away from grace.
-For through the Spirit we eagerly await by faith the righteousness
+you have fallen away from grace.
+For through the Spirit we eagerly await by faith

 Galatians 5, 4-6